oosei25/gerry-dislocation-ensemble/README.md

 * `configs/runs.yaml` is the source of truth for what data is used.
 * Atlas files are `.jsonl.gz` and can be streamed without manual decompression.
-* The current visible validation workflow is documented in `notebooks/00_phase1_validation.ipynb`.
+* The current phase 1 validation workflow is documented in `notebooks/00_phase1_validation.ipynb`.